-Coffee Breaks are scheduled periodically throughout the quarter; they are intended as a forum for student and staff announcements, as well as a chance for students, faculty, and staff to connect as a community.
-They are held twice a quarter, and last about 15-20 minutes.
+Coffee Breaks are scheduled periodically throughout the quarter; they are intended as a forum for Evening MBAA announcements, as well as a chance for students, faculty, and staff to connect as a community.
+They are held twice a quarter, typically the hour before core classes on either a Monday or Wednesday.